-The CCBC offers a limited number of regional, hands-on workshops around Wisconsin and distance presentations online for librarians and educators.
-CCBC workshops are typically sponsored by Wisconsin library systems and/or Cooperative Educational Services Agencies (CESAs).
-Additional sponsors may include area reading councils.
+The CCBC can provide a limited number of hands-on workshops around Wisconsin annually.
+Hands-on workshops should be planned as regional events, sponsored by two or more Wisconsin library systems or library system(s) in conjunction with Cooperative Educational Services Agencies (CESAs).
+Additional sponsors may include area reading councils, school districts, etc.

 Workshop Format Options

 CCBC workshops can take place over the course of a single day or over two days.
 We encourage planners to consider an evening component that might be more accessible to classroom or early childhood teachers, followed by a workshop for librarians/librarians and teachers the next day, or to collaborate with another organization, such as a reading council, to make an evening option available.

 Below are examples of typical presentations/workshops we provide.

 - Great New Books for Children and/or Teens

 We are always open to exploring other book and book-related topics.

 We are open to exploring ideas for both format and content.
 Let us know your interests and needs.

 Minimum Audience Size:

 For a single-day workshop requiring travel, the CCBC will expect at least 40 advance registrants.
 For a two-day workshop, minimum registration requirement is 65 over the two days.
 (The workshop may serve different audiences over the course of two days.)